Comparing Trans-Lux (TNLX) & The Competition

-Trans-Lux (OTCMKTS:TNLX – Get Rating) is one of 31 publicly-traded companies in the “Miscellaneous manufacturing industries” industry, but how does it compare to its competitors?
-We will compare Trans-Lux to similar companies based on the strength of its institutional ownership, earnings, valuation, analyst recommendations, risk, dividends and profitability.
+Trans-Lux (OTCMKTS:TNLX – Get Rating) is one of 28 public companies in the “Miscellaneous manufacturing industries” industry, but how does it weigh in compared to its competitors?
+We will compare Trans-Lux to similar businesses based on the strength of its risk, profitability, institutional ownership, analyst recommendations, earnings, dividends and valuation.

-This is a breakdown of current ratings and price targets for Trans-Lux and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Trans-Lux and its competitors, as reported by MarketBeat.com.

 |Sell Ratings